MinaProtocol/mina/rfcs/0019-storing-client-data.md

 }
 ```

-Additionally, clients should be able to know which external_transitions contains a transaction.
-These blocks can gives us useful information of a transaction, like the number of block confirmations that is on top of a certain transaction and the "status" of a transaction.
+Additionally, clients should be able to know which `external_transition`s contains a transaction.
+These transitions can gives us useful information of a transaction, like the number of block confirmations that is on top of a certain transaction and the "status" of a transaction.
 Therefore, a client should be able to store a record of these interested external_transitions and look them up easily in a container.
 Here is the type of an external_transition:

 ```ocaml
 module Protocol_state = struct